-1) Our starting point is at 2172 Seymour Avenue, just behind the Green Sales Company warehouse building.
-We then proceed east over I-71.
+1) Our starting point is at 2172 E. Seymour Avenue, just behind the Green Sales Company warehouse building.
+We then proceed east two and a half miles over I-71.

-2) Just a half mile east of our starting point, we pass through an underpass constructed of cut stone and lined with red brick which was built in the late 1800’s.
+2) Just a mile east of the I-71 overpass, we pass through an underpass constructed of cut stone and lined with red brick which was built in the late 1800’s.
 The railroad line above us at this point is the old B&O to Columbus, Ohio.

 3) At mile post 8.41 we travel underneath Erie Avenue, which was raised to its present location in the 1940’s to eliminate a very congested railroad grade crossing.

 4) On the left side of our train at mile post 8.3 is the former location of the Ford Motor Company’s transmission plant.
 This facility accommodated numerous rail cars during its heyday.
 A Walmart on Red Bank Road now occupies the site.

 5) At mile post 8.0, we switch over to a connecting track that makes a right turn and heads toward downtown Cincinnati.
 This area is known as Valley Junction.
 On the right is a small concrete building which houses the electrical equipment that operates the switches (machines that move the switch points in the rail) allowing us to head toward Cincinnati.